 - Professional membership

-The goal is to keep you up-to-date on current trends, emerging demands.
-And to develop new skills for advancement in your field/industry.
-How about you take a look at a few courses today?
+The goal is to keep you up-to-date on current trends, emerging demands, and to develop new skills for advancement in your field/industry.
+Why not take a look at a few courses today?